 |

-Resources: Early Life in Texas County by County Books about Texas People and Places Amazing People from Texas County by County Texas History in the 19th Century (Amazon) Vintage Texas Photos (eBay) Books about Plainview, Hale Center, Petersburg and Abernathy |
+West Texas History & Memories (Face Book Group) Early Life in Texas County by County Books about Texas People and Places Famous People from Texas County by County Texas History in the 19th Century (Amazon) Texas History by Category and Event Books about Plainview, Hale Center, Petersburg and Abernathy |

 ||||||||||||||